DirectoryTree/Authorization/README.md

 ### Model Customization

-By default, the `App\User` class is registered as the authorizable user model.
+By default, the `App\Models\User` class is registered as the authorizable user model.

 You're free to extend the models used internally by Authorization, or create your own.